 Samson was a judge or leader of Israel.
 The Philistines ruled over Israel at this time.
 God’s plan for him was to defeat the Philistines (Jdg 13:5; 16:30).
-Single-handed he attacked the Philistine army with a jawbone of a donkey (Jdg 15:15).
-God commends this man, not for his failures but for his faith.
+Single-handedly he attacked the Philistine army with a jawbone of a donkey (Jdg 15:15).
+God commended this man, not for his failures but for his faith.

 also of David

 David was Israel’s greatest king.
 He was a warrior king.
 We find his story from 1 Samuel 15 to 2 Samuel 24.
 He was a person of faith even as a young man while tending sheep.
 He killed lions and bears.
-He killed the giant Goliath (!
-Sa 17:46).
+He killed the giant Goliath (1 Sa 17:46-47)!
 David failed by committing adultery with Bathsheba and killing her husband.
 Yet God used him to write Psalm 32 and Psalm 51 after that.
-He was a man after God’s heart and who wanted to do His will (Ac 13:22).
-God was pleased with him, not because of his failures, but because of his faith.
+He was a man after God’s heart who wanted to do His will (Ac 13:22).
+God was pleased with him, not because of his failures but because of his faith.

 Samuel was both a judge and a prophet (1 Sa 9:9).
 He appointed the first two kings of Israel.
 He was the last of the judges and the first of the prophets.
 His enemies were Israelites who committed themselves to idolatry and immorality.
 This man took a stand against his people.
 It takes a special kind of courage to confront one’s own people (1 Sa 12:16–18).